mehmettas/kotlin-mvvm-currency-app/README.md

 While developing this project, I have used [Foreign exchange rates API](https://exchangeratesapi.io/) where I can retrieve the latest rates data based on the parameters such like; time interval, against to a base currency, with symbols(currency) and the data.
 The manipulation of the data made by me.
 I did some calculations that the API doesn't provide.

-Kotlin - Mvvm: get comfortable
-Kotlin Coroutines for asynchronous programming Retrofit for Http request
-Gson
-LiveData is used to communicate information back from ViewModel - Android Architecture Koin - used to add dependencies to our classes

 ### Built With

 While developing this project, I focused on using all the benefits of Kotlin and applying it by following the software architectural pattern:  MVVM.
 I tried to decrease the dependencies between my classes by applying Kotlin-Koin and for asynchronous programming I used Kotlin-Coroutines.
 After all, dealing with all this data, I used one of the android architecture component "LiveData" to make my application lifecycle aware.